jcbgamboa/computational_linguistics/public/pages/w11_wrapping_up.md

 * Word vectors do not represent synonymy (at least not in the way we are used to thing about it)

-Finally, also because this class is so "different", I don't really intend to make a Quiz for it.
-So, instead, I'd like to ask you to answer the feedback questionnaire about the course.
-It will be anonymous... you can be as harsh as you want =)

 I hope this course was useful.
 Thank you for your participation.

-In the next week there will only be a Q&A, and then we have the exam.
+<iframe width="560" height="315" src="https://www.youtube.com/embed/WGakSaqvo2Y" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+<iframe width="560" height="315" src="https://www.youtube.com/embed/Eq2JUSnWzOs" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+*NOTICE THAT* there is more content in the .ipynb file than in the videos!